Shaier/Motion_Net/README.md

 ## In this project I will use image segmentation on a new dataset

-I'm currently working on Mask RCNN for this project
+I'm currently working on Mask RCNN for this project, as well as creating my own net

 # Install libraries